Site Map

 Some people take them just before exercising.
 Ask your provider if you should do this.

-If you need to use these drugs more than 3 times a week, or if you use more than one canister a month, your COPD probably is not under control.
-You should call your provider.
+If you need to use these medicines more than 3 times a week, or if you use more than one canister a month, your COPD probably is not under control.
+You should contact your provider to see if any changes should be made.

 Kinds of Quick-relief Beta-agonists